2435 Kimberly Rd. Suite 270

 Sessions are 40-45 minutes.

 The M.A.D.
-Therapy does take a limited number of insurance plans.
+Therapy does take a limited number of insurance plans for Iowa and Illinois residing clients.
 Payment, co-pays and/or co-insurance and deductible are expected at the time of service and/or when specified by insurance companies.

-Payment forms: cash, check, credit card or HSA accepted as payment.
+Payment forms: check, credit card or HSA/FSA accepted as payment.

 Please check with your insurance for Out-of-Network benefits.
 At your request you may be provided with a Superbill to submit to your insurance for possible reimbursement.